eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.weatherunderground/README.md

 ## Supported Things

-There is exactly one supported thing type, which represents the weather information for an observation location.
+There is exactly two supported things type.
+The first one is the weather thing, which represents the weather information for an observation location.
 It has the id `weather`.
+The second one is the bridge thing, which allows one to add an API key only one time which all sub-sequents weather things will use.
+It has the id `bridge

 ## Discovery